About the book

 Author: Jan Alcoe

 Jan Alcoe is a clinical hypnotherapist, writer, publisher and facilitator in health and well-being, and is Training and Publishing Consultant to The Janki Foundation.
-She was one of the core group that designed and wrote the training programme Values in healthcare: a spiritual approach (The Janki Foundation for Global Health Care, 2004), a personal and team development programme for healthcare practitioners.
+She was one of the core group that designed and wrote the training programme Values in healthcare: a spiritual approach (The Janki Foundation, 2004), a personal and team development programme for healthcare practitioners.
 The programme includes seven learning tools for addressing spiritual needs.
 While undergoing treatment for cancer, Jan used these tools for her own sustenance and self-healing.
 She was inspired to write Lifting Your Spirits because of the benefits she experienced and the lack of any guide of this kind for people who have been diagnosed with serious illness.
 She also draws on the insights of friends who shared their own stories of coping with illness, and of healthcare colleagues and practitioners who supported her on her journey.
-Jan now works therapeutically with people who have serious or chronic illness, and anxiety disorders.
+Since publication, Jan has written two more self-help guides for the Janki Foundation, The Heart of Well-being and Stillness in the Storm (with Dr Sarah Eagger).

 Content of the Book

-A beautifully illustrated book with two audio CDs which provide guided relaxation and meditations, short daily practices and positive thoughts which will literally ‘lift your spirits’.
+A beautifully illustrated book with 19 audio tracks.
+Together they provide information and examples to support the reader, guided relaxation and meditations, short daily practices and positive thoughts which will literally ‘lift your spirits’.

 Illness can be a time when we are moved to express ourselves through writing painting or other creative pursuits.
 We can also discover a capacity to generate creative solutions to problems.”
 Page 24

-Lifting Your Spirits: Seven Tools for Coping with Illness, 2nd edition 2009
+Lifting Your Spirits: Seven Tools for Coping with Illness.

 Appreciation: I feel grateful for just being here today